-Many computers come with a version of ssh already installed.
+Many computers (all Apple and Linux computers) come with a version of ssh already installed.
 If yours does not, you can get one for free.
-In particular, all Apple computers have the ssh client installed and available by opening the terminal application and typing the ssh command, such as ssh eniac.cs.hunter.cuny.edu http://www.chiark.greenend.org.uk/~sgtatham/putty/.
+Apple computers have the ssh client installed and available by opening the terminal application and typing the ssh command, such as